 This Handbook includes a detailed description of each section of the online UIP tool, including requirements, resources, and exemplars.
-Additional supports and resources are hyperlinked throughout.
+Supports and resources are hyperlinked throughout.
 Additionally, clicking on the section sub header will take you to a short video module related to completing that section within the online tool.

-2022-2023 UIP Timeline
+UIP Timeline

-February - May: UIP trainings

-April: UIP tool rolls over (22-23 form available)

-August 15th: Completed first draft of UIP in online tool\

-\Renewal schools must complete a first draft of the UIP prior to their renewal site visit

-September 1st - October 1st : Feedback from CSI, make any required updates based on SPF
+February - May: UIP trainings April: UIP tool rolls over (updated form available) August 15th: Completed first draft of UIP in online tool September 1st - October 1st : Feedback from CSI, make any required updates based on SPF October 15th: Final draft of UIP due

-October 15th: Final draft of UIP due (CDE deadline) Priority Improvement/Turnaround schools only: Additional CDE feedback received in late fall
+Priority Improvement/Turnaround schools only: Additional CDE feedback received in early spring